cmsps/cdm.sh/README.md

 The `cd' command but with a menu

+`screenshot.png' shows `cdm.sh' in use.

-It uses the `tree' command to generate a tree structured display of the directories.
+`cdm.sh' uses the `tree' command to generate a tree structured display of the directories.